Patagonia Photography

 Walking

-The walking on this tour is fairly easy.
-Trails can be uneven and slippery.
+The walking on this tour is fairly easy however trails can be uneven and slippery.
+The longest walk is approximately 4kms (2.5 miles) of which 400 metres (0.25 miles) is on an uphill trail.

 Driving